-- (2) The minimum reserve at each policy anniversary of such a policy shall be the greater of the minimum reserve calculated in accordance with subsection (g) of this section, including the second paragraph subdivision (2) of said section subsection, and the minimum reserve calculated in accordance with this subsection. - (I) Reserve calculation.
-Indeterminate premium plans.
+(2) The minimum reserve at each policy anniversary of such a policy shall be the greater of the minimum reserve calculated in accordance with subsection (g) of this section, including subdivision (2) of said subsection, and the minimum reserve calculated in accordance with this subsection.

+(I) Reserve calculation: Indeterminate premium plans. -

-In the case of any plan of life insurance which provides for future premium determination, the amounts of which are to be determined by the insurance company based on then estimates of future experience, or in the case of any plan of life insurance or annuity which is of such a nature that the minimum reserves cannot be determined by the methods described in subsections (g), (h) and (k) of this section, the reserves which are held under any such plan must:
+In the case of any plan of life insurance which provides for future premium determination, the amounts of which are to be determined by the insurance company based on then estimates of future experience, or in the case of any plan of life insurance or annuity which is of such a nature that the minimum reserves cannot be determined by the methods described in subsections (g), (h), and (k) of this section, the reserves which are held under any such plan must:

-- (1) Be appropriate in relation to the benefits and the pattern of premiums for that plan; and - (2) Be computed by a method which is consistent with the principles of this standard valuation law as determined by rules promulgated by the commissioner.
+- (1) Be appropriate in relation to the benefits and the pattern of premiums for that plan; and - (2) Be computed by a method which is consistent with the principles of this standard valuation law as determined by rules promulgated by the commissioner. - (m) Minimum standard for accident and health insurance contracts. -

-(m) The commissioner may, by rule, establish alternative methods of calculating res erve liabilities, which methods shall be used to calculate reserve liabilities for the types of police cies, annuities or other contracts identified in the rule: Provided, That the method specified in the rule shall be one which, in the opinion of the commissioner and in light of the methods applied to the contracts by the insurance regulators of other states, is appropriate to the contracts.
-This po wer shall be in addition to, and in no way diminish, rule-making power granted to the commission oner elsewhere in this code Minimum standard for accident and health insurance contracts For accident and health insurance contracts issued on or after the operative date of the valua ation manual, the standard prescribed in the valuation manual is the minimum standard of valua ation required under subdivision (2), subsection (b) of this section.
-For accident and sickness insura ance contracts issued on or after January 1, 1958 and prior to the operative date of the value ation manual, the minimum standard of valuation is the standard adopted by the commissioner by rule.
+For accident and health insurance contracts issued on or after the operative date of the valuation manual, the standard prescribed in the valuation manual is the minimum standard of valuation required under subdivision (2), subsection (b) of this section.
+For accident and sickness insurance contracts issued on or after January 1, 1958 and prior to the operative date of the valuation manual, the minimum standard of valuation is the standard adopted by the commissioner by rule.